MultiSafepay/docs/content/payments/checkout/payment-components/integrating-single-payment-method.md

 read_more: '.'
 ---

-To integrate a payment component into your checkout for a single payment method, follow these steps:
+To embed a single payment method into your checkout, follow these steps:

 ## Step 1: Install